fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

-# Data Structure and Variable Templates
+# Create a Data Structure

 <!-- TOC -->